szhcoco/Investigation-on-Cheese-and-Calories/README.md

   frameborder="0"
 ></iframe>

 The p_value from the permutation test is 0.216, which is greater than the threshold of 0.05.
-We fail to reject the null hypothesis to say that the two distributions of n_steps are different when description is missing and not missing.
-Thus the missingness dependency between description and n_steps are MCAR.
+We fail to reject the null hypothesis to say that the two distributions of `n_steps` are different when description is missing and not missing.
+Thus the missingness dependency between `description` and `n_steps` are MCAR.

 ## Hypothesis Testing

-We are interested in whether the amount of calories in a recipe is larger when there is cheese in the ingredients.
+Recalling the goal of our project, we will investigate whether the amount of calories in a recipe is larger when there is cheese in the ingredients.
+The columns we will use are `calories` and `cheese`.
 We decided to test our hypothesis using a permutation test.

-**Null Hypothesis**: the amount of calories for a recipe is not larger when it has cheese.\
+**Null Hypothesis**: the amount of calories for a recipe with cheese is the same as the amount of calories without cheese.\
-**Alternative Hypothesis**: the amount of calories for a recipe is larger when it has cheese.\
+**Alternative Hypothesis**: the amount of calories for a recipe with cheese is the greater than the amount of calories without cheese.\
 **Test Statistic**: mean calories with cheese - mean calories without cheese.\
 **Significance Level**: 0.05

-Since we are interested in whether the amount of calories in a recipe is larger when there is cheese in the ingredients, our null hypothesis should be there is no such relationship between them: the amount of calories for a recipe is not larger when it has cheese.
-Alternative hypotheses should be the same as our assumption.
-Since mean value illustrates the overall tendency of data for each group, by calculating the difference between them we can have an idea of how different the two groups are in terms of calories.
-More precisely, if mean calories with cheese - mean calories without cheese is a large value, it means that the amount of calories in a recipe is larger with cheese compared to recipes without cheese.
-We choose 0.05 as our significance level as it is a regular choice.\
+For test statistics, a large value in (mean calories with cheese - mean calories without cheese) will imply that more calories in a recipe  with cheese than recipes without cheese.

-In our permutation test we randomly shuffle calories and assign them to recipes for 1000 times.
+In our permutation test we randomly shuffle calories and assign them to recipes for 1000 times to generate an empirical distribution of the test statistics.
 We find p value is 0.0, which means none of our randomly generated difference is larger than the observed statistic.
-Therefore, We can reject the null hypothesis and conclude that the amount of calories for a recipe is larger when it has cheese.
+Therefore, we have strong evidence to reject the null hypothesis and suggest that recipes with cheese would have higher calories.

 <iframe
   src="assets/hypothesis.html"